pluralsight/guides/draft/java-and-j2ee/building-a-graphql-server-with-spring-boot/article.md

 }
 ```

 Only the client errors (for example, when you misspell the name of a field) are processed.
-The rest of the errors are treated as a generic error and logged.
+The rest of the errors are treated as a generic error and then logged.

 If you want the client to get the correct message, the first thing you need to do is create a custom exception that implements `GraphQLError`.
 For example, a `BookNotFoundException` class:
 ```java